RetroReversing/retroReversing/categories/consoles/Gamecube.md

 {% include link-to-other-post.html post="/gamecube-debug-symbols" description="Check out this post for a list of Gamecube games with debug symbols." %}

+## Prototype Games
+Prototype games are ideal targets for reverse engineering as many of them contain developer information inside them and some games never got a retail release, making them even more interesting!

+{% include link-to-other-site.html url="https://hiddenpalace.org/Prototypes_by_system/Nintendo_GameCube" description="Hidden Palace has the most complete list of released Gamecube Prototypes and Demos, check it out here." title="List of Nintendo Gamecube Prototypes - Hidden Palace"  %}

 ---
 # All Posts
 <div>